← Academic re-test index

 Finding 01

-JT is the only signal that crosses statistical significance.
+Individual stock momentum is the only headline signal that crosses statistical significance.

 Finding 02